MicrosoftDocs/windows-itpro-docs/windows/deployment/update/windows-update-security.md

 When Windows Update scans for updates, it goes through a series of metadata exchanges between the device and Windows Update servers.
 This exchange is done using HTTPS (HTTP over TLS).
 These secured connections are certificate-pinned, ensuring that:

 - The TLS connection's server certificate is validated (certificate trust, expiry, revocation, SAN entries, etc.)
-- The certificate's issuer is validated as a genuine Microsoft Windows Update issuer
+- The certificate's issuer is validated as genuine Microsoft Windows Update

 The connection fails if the issuer is unexpected, or not a valid Windows Update intermediate certificate.
 Certificate pinning ensures that the device is connecting to legitimate Microsoft servers and prevents man-in-the-middle attacks.

 Since Windows Update TLS connections are certificate-pinned, it's important that TLS proxies pass these connections without interception.
-The full list of DNS names that require proxy/firewall exceptions can be found in the [Windows Update troubleshooting](/windows-client/deployment/windows-update-issues-troubleshooting?toc=%2Fwindows%2Fdeployment%2Ftoc.json&bc=%2Fwindows%2Fdeployment%2Fbreadcrumb%2Ftoc.json#device-cannot-access-update-files) article.
+The full list of DNS names that require proxy/firewall exceptions can be found in the [Windows Update troubleshooting](/troubleshoot/windows-client/deployment/windows-update-issues-troubleshooting?toc=/windows/deployment/toc.json&bc=/windows/deployment/breadcrumb/toc.json#device-cannot-access-update-files) article.

 Microsoft doesn't provide IP addresses or IP ranges for these exceptions because they may differ over time as changes are made for purposes such as traffic load balancing.